Redbone Coonhound vs Rat Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Redbone Coonhound has a typical lifespan of 12-15 years, while Rat Terrier lives approximately 12-18 years.
 Health profiles differ significantly between these dogs.
-Redbone Coonhound is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Rat Terrier faces its own health challenges including Orthopedic Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Redbone Coonhound is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+Rat Terrier faces its own health challenges including orthopedic problems, Other Concerns.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health